John Neville, 4th Baron Latimer: Later life

 John Neville became 4th Baron Latimer at his father's death on 2 March 1543.
-Katherine remained close to her former stepchildren, and made the 4th Baron's wife, Lucy Somerset, a lady-in-waiting upon marrying King Henry VIII and becoming queen.
+Catherine remained close to her former stepchildren, and made the 4th Baron's wife, Lucy Somerset, a lady-in-waiting upon marrying King Henry VIII and becoming queen.

 In May 1544, the 4th Baron was involved with the siege of Edinburgh in Scotland and he was there knighted at Butterdean near Coldingham.
 He then went to war in France where he took part in the siege of Abbeville.

 The 4th baron was emotionally unstable in later life.
 In the summer of 1553, he was sent to Fleet Prison on charges of violence done to a servant.
 He was arrested for attempted rape and assault in 1557, and in 1563 he killed a man.
 Of the situation in 1553, Thomas Edwards wrote to the Earl of Rutland describing the violence which had taken place with the servant quoting "too great a villainy for a noble man, my thought."
-That this public violence occurred after the death of his step-mother, Katherine, might suggest that at least she had some sort of control over Neville while she was alive.
+That this public violence occurred after the death of his step-mother, Catherine, might suggest that at least she had some sort of control over Neville while she was alive.

 The 4th Baron died without male issue in 1577, at which time the title was wrongfully assumed by Richard Neville (died 27 May 1590) of Penwyn and Wyke Sapie, Worcestershire, only son of William Neville (15 July 1497 – c.
 1545), second son of Richard Neville, 2nd Baron Latimer.
 However, according to modern doctrine, the barony fell into abeyance among the 4th Baron's four daughters until 1913, when it was determined in favour of Francis Money-Coutts, 5th Baron Latymer, a descendant of the 4th Baron's daughter Lucy.